Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Introduction

 In the next section, we define the models that we study.
 Section~\ref{sec:methods1} lays out the formal framework within which we work, and Section~\ref{sec:setup} describes our data, methods, and the Nash-equilibrium-based model to which we compare the behavioral models.
 Section~\ref{sec:comparisons} presents the results of our comparisons.
 Section~\ref{sec:methods2} introduces our methods for Bayesian parameter analysis, and Section~\ref{sec:parameters} describes the anomalies we identified by applying this analysis to our datasets.
-Section~\ref{sec:variations} explains the space of QLK variations that we investigated, and introduces our new, high-performing three-parameter model.
-In Section~\ref{sec:related-work} we survey related work from the literature and explain how our own work contributes to it.
+Section~\ref{sec:variations} explains the space of QLk variations that we investigated, and introduces our new, high-performing three-parameter model.
+In Section~\ref{sec:perf-related} we survey related work from the literature and explain how our own work contributes to it.
 We conclude in Section~\ref{sec:conclusions}.
+We defer derivations to appendices.
+A final appendix investigates the sensitivity of our results to dataset composition, studying how model performance varies with important game properties such as degree of dominance solvability and Nash equilibrium structure.